 OKI MEMBER - RULE MAKING ORGANIZATIONS

-FINA - or Fédération Internationale de Natation (translation: International Swimming Federation), is the International Federation recognized by the International Olympic Committee for administering international competition in Aquatics.
+AQUA - World Aquatics (Formerly FINA), is the International Federation recognized by the International Olympic Committee for administering international competition in Aquatics.
 It is based in Lausanne, Switzerland.

 USA Swimming - the national governing body for competitive swimming in the United States.
 It is charged with selecting the United States Olympic Swimming team and any other teams which officially represent the United States, as well as the overall organization and operation of the sport within the country, in accordance with the Amateur Sports Act.
 The national headquarters is located at the U.S. Olympic Training Center in Colorado Springs, Colorado.

-NCAA - The National Collegiate Athletic Association is a nonprofit association of 1,281 (2013) institutions, conferences, organizations and individuals that organizes the athletic programs (including swimming) of many colleges and universities in the United States and Canada.
+NCAA - The National Collegiate Athletic Association is a nonprofit association of over 1,100 (2023) institutions, conferences, organizations and individuals that organizes the athletic programs (including swimming) of many colleges and universities in the United States and Canada.
 The NCAA is headquartered in Indianapolis, Indiana.

 YMCA - An inclusive organization of men, women and children joined together by a shared commitment to nurturing the potential of kids, promoting healthy living and fostering a sense of social responsibility.
 The Y hosts local, state, regional and national swimming championships annually.
 The YMCA is headquartered in Chicago, IL.

 NFHS - The National Federation of State High School Associations (NFHS) is the body that writes the rules of competition for most high school sports and activities in the United States.
 Most high schools, whether public or private, belong to their state's high school association; in turn, each state association belongs to the NFHS.
-Over 17,000 (2013) high schools belong to associations that are members of the NFHS.
+Over 8,000 (2022) high schools sponsor swimming and diving and belong to associations that are members of the NFHS.
+In 2022 there were 272,959 boys and girls participating in swimming and diving.
 NFHS's headquarters are located in White River State Park in Indianapolis, Indiana.

 USMS - United States Masters Swimming is a nonprofit organization comprising nearly 60,000 adult swimmers across the country.
 USMS is made up of 52 Local Masters Swimming Committees (LMSCs)that provide direct support to more than 1,500 smaller clubs and workout groups.
 USMS is heaquartered in Sarasota, FL.